-- Many organisations offer short courses in the lead up to their conferences- for example, the African Evaluation Association conference in March in Yaounde.
+- Many organisations offer short courses in the lead up to their conferences- for example, the African Evaluation Association conference.

 - University of East Anglia offers two short courses on impact evaluation - Impact Evaluation for Evidence-Based Policy in Development, which covers experimental and quasi-experimental research designs, and Beyond Surveys and Experiments - Other Approaches to Impact Evaluation, which covers rigorous non-experimental approaches to impact evaluation, including QCA, process tracing, realist evaluation and outcome mapping.

 Short Courses (distance)